gregdaynes/gregdaynes.github.io/_posts/2021-09-19-example-app.md

 - Replacing the database with SQLite when testing has been a positive choice for fast development (TDD).
 Given the choice again I would opt to use an in-memory-tuned instance of the production database for integration testing.
 - No workspaces.
 I ran into an issue with other developers NPM not working with the _then new_ workspace feature (NPM @ 7).
 Yarn would have worked for this, as well as PNPM.
 - Hygen for generating code based on `ejs` templates - [copy-template-dir](https://www.npmjs.com/package/copy-template-dir) or similar.
 - CLI came after most of the application and web interface was complete.
 Nowadays I would build the CLI in parallel with the application logic.
-This benefits development by not having to remember REPL commands or building out administration uis.
+This benefits development by not having to remember REPL commands or building out administration UIs.

 The repository contains `app-example-requests.paw` and `app-example-requests-postman.json` for interacting with the api through Paw or Postman.